When Ozzy Osbourne Got Sober and Scored Big on ‘No More Tears’

 Fans answered definitively, as the album's title track and leadoff single, a hypnotically loud mid-tempo number, dominated the rock charts for weeks.
 Double-platinum by the end of the year, No More Tears even handed Ozzy Osbourne a rare Top 40 pop hit with "Mama, I'm Coming Home" – one of four songs here featuring a co-writing credit from Lemmy of Motorhead.

-But even as it found Osbourne near the top of his game creatively, No More Tears also heralded a period of change and upheaval.
+Even as it found Osbourne near the top of his game creatively, however, No More Tears also heralded a period of change and upheaval.
 Not only did it mark the end of his long associations with drummer Randy Castillo and bassist Bob Daisley, it also offered the first signal that Ozzy Osbourne might be growing weary of life at the top of the rock heap.

 After repeatedly saying in interviews leading up to the album that he was getting bored with his devilish image, Osbourne announced his retirement from major tours following its release – dubbing his 1991/92 jaunt "No More Tours."
 Of course, as many other rock stars have done, Osbourne later reneged, returning to the touring life in 1996 with his perfectly titled "Retirement Sucks Tour."